 Coughs play a role in clearing irritants and infections from the body, but persistent coughing can be annoying.
 The best treatment for a cough will depend on its underlying cause.
-There are many possible causes of coughs, including allergies, infections, and acid reflux.

 People who want to use natural remedies to treat their cough should research sources and brands.
 They should also be aware that some herbs and supplements can interfere with medications, which may result in unwanted side effects.

 People use a range of natural remedies to try to treat a persistent cough.
-Here, we look at 12 of these remedies in more detail.

 However, people with additional symptoms of a cold or flu may benefit from warming up their beverages.
 The same study reports that hot beverages alleviate even more symptoms, including a sore throat, chills, and fatigue.